 Governors skeptical of Congress, but welcome new gun debate

-WASHINGTON (AP) — Governors say the debate over gun control has changed after the Florida school shooting — a shift helped driven by public outrage and student activists.
+WASHINGTON (AP) — Governors assessing the fallout from the latest school shooting said Saturday that the gun control debate has changed after the sorrow in Florida, a shift helped driven by public outrage and student activists.

-But governors are skeptical that Congress can seize the moment, overcome its partisan divide and enact new gun restrictions.
-So governors are preparing to take the lead and have states push ahead.
+But they are skeptical Congress can seize the moment, overcome its partisan divide and enact measures intended to prevent more tragedies, so governors are preparing to take the lead and have states push ahead with new gun restrictions.

-The recent shooting in Parkland, Florida, is drawing much of the attention at the National Governors Association meeting in Washington.
-And school safety and gun violence are expected to dominate the governors' discussions Monday with President Donald Trump at the White House.
+The Feb.
+14 shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that claimed 17 lives is drawing much of the attention at the National Governors Association meeting in Washington.
+School safety and gun violence are expected to dominate the governors’ discussions Monday with President Donald Trump at the White House.

 “There’s no question we’re in a different environment,” said Gov. Bill Haslam, R-Tenn.
 “There’s a lot of folks looking like, is it common sense to rule out someone to buy a beer at 20, but we’ll let him buy an assault rifle?”

 Trump has not made any proposals to Congress.
 He spent much of the past week voicing support for strengthening federal background checks of gun buyers, banning “bump stock” type devices like the ones used in last year’s Las Vegas massacre, and keeping assault weapons out of the hands of anyone under age 21.

 In public discussions last week with students and teachers, state and local leaders, he mused about the need for more mental institutions and allowing some trained school personnel to carry concealed weapons.
 Trump said he phoned Republican congressional leaders on Friday, and White House officials said Trump is looking to begin meetings with lawmakers this coming week on considering a legislative response to the shooting.